 The Conservation Area Appraisal identifies the views from the golf course to the villas to the North of Hesketh Road as being imperative to the Conservation Area (4.3 Views and vistas within the Conservation Area).
 Through the footpath in the golf course the back of the properties of Hesketh Road can be appreciated and its relationship with the green spaces.
 The site presents a great view of the back of Rosefield Hall, the only Non-designated Heritage Asset inside the Conservation Area.
 There is a historic correlation between the golf course and the back of the villas which were intended to have open views to the golf course.
 This is an important view to the Conservation Area and the villas to the North of Hesketh Road and needs to be protected from future development.
+It is acknowledged that the footpath is only accessible to golfers playing on the course.

-Key views from the golf course and the footpath.
+Key views from the golf course and the golfer's footpath.